AUTHOR: The Dental CFO

-There are numerous challenges in running a dental practice, such as technological shifts, patient expectations, and ever-evolving economic issues — to name a few.
-In addition to the challenges dentists face on a clinician's front, managing a dental practice is also a test of one’s entrepreneurial spirit.
-Opening a dental practice is only the first step, as the different stages of a dental career can also result in evolving business goals.
+There are numerous challenges in running a dental practice, such as technological shifts, patient expectations, and an ever-evolving economic landscape — to name a few.
+In addition to the challenges dentists face on a clinician's front, managing dental practice operations is also a test of one’s entrepreneurial spirit.

-When an industry goes through a massive upheaval, such as the kind wrought by COVID-19, it leads to enormous challenges that weren’t anticipated.
 However, difficult periods can also lead to major successes when these challenges are properly addressed.

-Below, we describe the challenges that dentists can expect to experience in 2022 and beyond and what can be done to use them as a launchpad for practice growth.
+Opening a dental practice is only the first step, as the different stages of a dental career can also result in evolving business goals.
+Below, we describe common challenges facing dentists in 2024 and beyond and what can be done to use them as a launchpad for practice growth.

 Difficulty Finding New Patients

-The foundation of what makes a dental practice successful is having a steady patient roster, particularly if the patients are happy with their experience and will recommend you to others.
-Whether you’re a new practice or have years of experience, today’s environment is challenging for attracting new and retaining existing patients.
+The foundation of what makes a dental practice successful is having a steady patient load, particularly if the patients are happy with their experience and will recommend you to others.

-- Dental practices don’t have enough support staff to support prior patient volumes
+• Dental practices don’t have enough support staff to support prior patient volumes

 How can dentists rise to the challenge of getting more patients in light of these shifts?